Lawrence Adamson: Headmaster of Wesley College

 Melbourne had been slowly recovering from the effects of a land boom and all the public schools had suffered and Wesley's troubles had been greater than all others.
 When Adamson took charge only one hundred boys of the previous year had returned to school.
 By the end of the year, 243 were on the roll and the attendance gradually rose until it reached 600 in 1930.
 Adamson wanted no more because he did not believe in large public schools, and always held that it was impossible for the head to know the boys in a school whose numbers were much over 500.
 While promoting scholarship, Adamson encouraged athletics at Wesley and quickly set up an ideal of sportsmanship of which the keynote was that boys should learn to 'win decently and lose decently'.
 He advocated good manners with pithy illustrations on the effect of them, he instilled a sense of honour, he believed in hero-worship, but all the while he was mindful of practical things.

-His school was the first to have medical examinations for all boys, and the knowledge of a boy's physical condition was applied to his work in class.
-Justice was the basis of all his work, and he became not only efficient as a headmaster but thoroughly popular with the boys.
+The School governors stated that Adamson was "gifted with the wonderful facility, amounting almost to genius, of introducing new features into school life."
+Wesley was the first school to have medical examinations for all boys, and the knowledge of a boy's physical condition was applied to his work in class.
+Justice was the basis of all Adamson's work, and he became not only efficient as a headmaster but thoroughly popular with the boys.
 There was no want of respect in his nickname "Dicky" and there was a really genuine affection.